maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 (so very WIP)

 # Dyeing
+- Rita J. Adrosko. *Natural Dyes and Home Dyeing: A Practical Guide with Over 150 Recipes*.
 - Kristine Vejar. *The Modern Natural Dyer: A Comprehensive Guide to Dyeing Silk, Wool, Linen, and Cotton at Home*.

 # Embroidery, Needlework